abrusu-collins/afrofoto/README.md

 2. The food
 3. The environment
 4. The animals
-5. Day ti day activities
+5. Day to day activities